nylas/nylas-mail/CONTRIBUTING.md

 ### Getting Started

+Before you get started, make sure you've installed the following dependencies.
+N1's build scripts and tooling use modern JavaScript features and require:

+ - Node 6.0 or above with npm3
+ - python 2.7

+Linux users on Debian 8 and Ubuntu 15.04 onward must also install libgcrypt11 and gnome-keyring.

-First, clone and build N1 from source:
+Next, clone and build N1 from source:

     git clone https://github.com/nylas/N1.git
     cd N1